Carolina Panthers' Kyle Allen gets starting QB nod, honors Cam Newton: 'Thank you for setting the example'

 Kyle Allen, the backup quarterback for the Carolina Panthers who's been filling in for injured star Cam Newton since Week 2, took to Instagram to pay tribute to his sidelined predecessor after it was announced Allen would be finishing out the season as the starter.

-Allen, 23, rose to the occasion during his first season in the NFL after Newton was benched early on with a serious foot injury.
+Allen, 23, rose to the occasion during his second season in the NFL after Newton was benched early on with a serious foot injury.
 The Texas A&M grad has kept his 5-3 team in playoff contention, leading to questions about whether head coach Ron Rivera would potentially bench Allen for Newton once Newton was healthy enough to play.

 49ERS’ JIMMY GAROPPOLO AWKWARDLY FLIRTS WITH ERIN ANDREWS POST-GAME: ‘IT FEELS GREAT, BABY’